JoseFilipeFerreira/thonkbar/README.md

 Optionally a block can be updated via the corresponding signal via `pkill`.

-Usefull information for each block (including the bound signal) is outputed when the bar starts.
+Useful information for each block (including the bound signal) is outputted when the bar starts.

 #### event